 In this work, we presented a data collection of seven manually-annotated sub-volumes obtained from an XXL-CT Dataset from a historical airplane.
 These sub-volumes can potentially serve as a novel benchmark date-collection for instance segmentation in the field of non-destructive testing using XXL-CT sub-volumes.
 To our knowledge, at this point of time similar public data sets from XXL-CT are not available.

 For the complete XXL-CT volume data we described the acquisition and measurement procedures, as well as its further processing.
-We described how and according to which criteria the seven sub-volumes were annotated and labeled manually by various annotators, including the description and discussion of challenges regarding possible ambiguities contained in the dataset.
+We described how and according to which criteria the seven sub-volumes were annotated and labelled manually by various annotators, including the description and discussion of challenges regarding possible ambiguities contained in the data-set.

 We would like to note that although we have taken great care to annotate the sub-volumes to the best of our knowledge and belief, we may still have made mistakes.
-Some regions of the dataset simply cannot be clearly annotated due to the quality of the data and the recording modality.
+Some regions of the data-set simply cannot be clearly annotated due to the quality of the data and the recording modality.